 Step Up For Students Scholarships

-Step Up for Students is a state-approved non-profit scholarship funding organization that helps administer two scholarships for Florida school children: the Florida Tax Credit Scholarship (FTC) for low income families and the Gardiner Scholarship (PLSA) for children with certain special needs.
+Step Up for Students is a state-approved non-profit scholarship funding organization that helps administer three scholarships for Florida school children: the Florida Tax Credit Scholarship (FTC) and the Florida Empowerment Scholarship (FES) for low income families, and the Gardiner Scholarship (PLSA) for children with certain special needs.
 Families and students must qualify for the scholarship and apply directly to Step Up for Students.
 Students must be accepted at The Geneva School before scholarship is awarded.
-The maximum scholarship award for FTC is $5,886 and the maximum scholarship award for PLSA is $10,444.

 Families applying for FTC for the first time must meet the following qualifications: